-The goal of this program is to assist promising biomedical scientists to launch their academic career by writing a K series NIH career development award proposal.
-The individual components of a K-series career development award (or comparable foundation grant) are discussed in a step by step detailed process over the 12 semiweekly two to two-and-a-half hour meetings.
-The heart of the workshop will be peer-to-peer reviews of biweekly writing assignments of grant components: Candidate, Mentorship plan, Career Development Training Plan, the Approach, and Scientific Environment and Institutional Support.
-Experienced NIH funded investigators will assist in guiding the group and illustrating the various component and of a K award from a grant reviewer's point of view, with assistance from recent successful K awardees.
+The goal of this program is to assist promising biomedical scientists launch their academic career by writing a K series NIH career development award proposal.
+The individual components of a K series career development award (or comparable foundation grant) are discussed in a step-by-step, detailed process over the 12 semi-weekly, two to two-and-a-half-hour meetings.
+The heart of the workshop will be peer-to-peer reviews of biweekly writing assignments of grant components: candidate, mentorship plan, career development training plan, the approach and scientific environment and institutional support.
+Experienced NIH-funded investigators will assist in guiding the group and illustrating the various component and of a K award from a grant reviewer's point of view, with assistance from recent successful K awardees.

-The 11th meeting will be a realistic mock NIH study section that will discuss the strengths and weaknesses of each of the final proposals. with a focus on the five scoring areas.
+The 11th meeting will be a realistic mock NIH study section that will discuss the strengths and weaknesses of each of the final proposals with a focus on the five scoring areas.
 The candidates will observe the mock study session but will not be allowed to interact the reviewers.
-A final meeting will address how to improve their proposal by addressing the concerns of the three reviewers.
+A final meeting will address how to improve proposals by reviewing concerns of the three reviewers.

 At the conclusion of this program, each candidate will produce a polished K01, KO8, K22, K23 or K99 career development grant proposal that will both promote their research ideas and explicitly define their ability as a scientist to carry out the project.

 Ian Davis, DVM, PhD, College of Veterinary Medicine, Department of Veterinary Biosciences

 John Christman, MD, College of Medicine, Department of Internal Medicine

 Noah Weisleder, PhD, College of Medicine, Department of Physiology and Cell Biology

 Eligibility: Junior faculty members with some or all of the following qualifications:

 - Confirmed eligibility for submission of a K award